For prospective students in Your State

 Civil engineers are responsible for conceptualizing and implementing infrastructure projects.
 They work in both the private and public sectors to ensure that critical systems are built and maintained adequately.
 They may work in an office setting or directly on a construction site overseeing projects.
 They must possess the computer skills necessary to utilize the software used in designing infrastructure, as well as a deep understanding of government regulations regarding structures and construction projects.
 While engineers working in the private sector often earn a higher salary, government positions may offer better benefits.
 In either case, civil engineers enjoy great pay and job stability, making this an appealing industry for those interested in studying mathematics.

-Job Growth: Civil engineer positions are expected to grow by 7 percent between 2021 to 2031, which is faster than average(6).
+Job Growth: Civil engineer positions are expected to grow by 5 percent between 2022 to 2032, which is faster than average(7).

-Job Growth: Operations research analyst positions are expected to grow by 23 percent between 2021 to 2031, which is much faster than average(8).
+Job Growth: Architect positions are expected to grow by 5 percent between 2022 to 2032, which is faster than average(8).

 9. Psychologist